open-telemetry/opentelemetry-demo/README.md

 implementation of OpenTelemetry in a near real-world environment.
 To view the original repo README, scroll down or click [this link](https://github.com/newrelic/opentelemetry-demo/tree/main?tab=readme-ov-file#-opentelemetry-demo).

-After you follow our [quick start instructions]() to deploy the app, check out [this section]() on how to navigate your data in your New Relic account!
+After you follow our [quick start instructions](https://github.com/newrelic/opentelemetry-demo?tab=readme-ov-file#quick-start-with-new-relic) to deploy the app, check out [how to navigate the OTLP data in your New Relic account](https://github.com/newrelic/opentelemetry-demo?tab=readme-ov-file#navigate-your-otlp-data-in-new-relic)!

 ### Modifications
 Please note the following modifications to our fork: